 Outcomes and Impact

-With Infra Deployer, we could set up a fully FedRAMP High-compliant Azure Government Cloud environment in about two hours.
-Over 30 resources were deployed automatically, every action was logged for audits, and development, staging, and production environments were identical from day one.
+With Infra Deployer, we could provision a fully FedRAMP-compliant Azure Government Cloud environment in about two hours, with more than 30 resources deployed automatically.
+Every action was logged for audit purposes.
+Development, staging, and production environments were identical from day one.

 Metric Result